Cecil Headlam

-Cecil Headlam (19 September 1872 – 12 August 1934) was an English first-class cricketer active in 1895–1908, who played for Middlesex and Oxford University.
+Cecil Headlam (19 September 1872 – 12 August 1934) was an English author and first-class cricketer active in 1895–1908, who played for Middlesex and Oxford University.
 He was born in Paddington; died in Charing.
 He was also a cricket historian.

+Headlam was the fifth son of Edward Headlam (1824–1882) and his wife Mary Anne Johnson Sowerby.
+He had four older brothers and a sister.
+His father was the fifth of seven sons of Rev. John Headlam and his wife Maria Wilson-Morley.

 Headlam was educated at Rugby School, then won a demyship at Magdalen College, Oxford.
 He travelled extensively and wrote travel books and histories, and edited anthologies including a collection of the poems of his brother Walter.

 His recreations included cricket, fishing, golf, climbing, and gardening.

+In 1913, Headlam married Mary May Elles Fraser.